Custom Website Development vs WordPress in South Africa

 It usually works well when the website needs:

 That is one reason WordPress remains popular.
-It can do a lot of useful work without requiring a fully bespoke build.
+It can do a lot of useful work without requiring a fully custom build.

 For a deeper WordPress-only view, compare this with WordPress website design in South Africa.